Amirhossein77-98/Copy-and-Organizer-Python-Script--Persain-Date-Base-/README.md

 2. Use the GUI to select the source and destination folders:
     - Click the "Browse" button next to "Origin" to select the source folder.
     - Click the "Browse" button next to "Destination" to select the destination folder.
+    - Select the operation mode from the dropdown menu.
+    - Optionally, check the "Delete files after copy" checkbox if you want to delete the files after copying.
     - Click the "Copy!" button to start copying files.

-3. The script will copy each file from the source folder to a subfolder in the destination folder named as `{Persian month number} {Persian month name} {Persian year}`.
-For example, `10 Mehr 1402`.
+3. The script will copy each file from the source folder to a subfolder in the destination folder based on the selected operation mode:
-    - Folders name's prefix number is added to organize folders based on the AD Dates.
-So DAY would be equal to 1.
-    - If a file with the same name already exists in the destination folder, the script will rename the file by appending a counter to the filename (e.g., `filename_1.ext`, `filename_2.ext`, etc.).
+    - **Simple Bulk Copy**: Copies files without organizing.
+    - **Copy & Organize (Shamsi)**: Organizes files into folders based on the Persian (Jalali) calendar.
+    - **Copy & Organize (Shamsi with Georgian Years)**: Organizes files into folders based on the Persian (Jalali) calendar with Georgian years.
+    - **Copy & Organize (Georgian)**: Organizes files into folders based on the Gregorian calendar.

 4. The script will also create a log file named [copy.log](http://_vscodecontentref_/1) in the same directory as the script, which records the copying process and timestamps.